 Tools and Resources to Help you Write

-To write great product descriptions, using the right tools and resources is essential.
+Using the right tools and resources is essential to write great product descriptions.
 This includes everything from dictionaries and thesauruses to style guides and online writing resources.

 Here are some of the best tools and resources to help you write compelling and persuasive product descriptions for art: